RSS

 If your child routinely reduces multisyllabic words to one syllable, such as “ma” for Mama, “bu” for bubble, “Mo” for Elmo, he needs more practice with sequencing syllables first before trying to learn phrases.

-Work on this by practicing words with reduplicated or repetitive patterns since this is the easiest and earliest form noted in typically developing language.
-For example, all the “early” words - Mama, Dada, bye-bye, baba (for bottle), and night-night.
+Work on this by practicing words with reduplicated or repetitive patterns, since this is the easiest and earliest form noted in typically developing language.
+A good example would be the “early” words: Mama, Dada, bye-bye, baba (for bottle), and night-night.
 Try to target words with sounds he already tries to say.

 Use clapping or patting the floor to help him “feel” both parts of the word.
 You can model this and wait for him to imitate, or use hand-over-hand assistance to make him do this.
 This technique is very helpful for children with motor planning problems (apraxia).
 The motor movements actually help them produce the word.
 (That’s why signing is so effective too!)